AidLite Python API Documentation

 API | invoke |

-Description | Executes the inference computation process. |
+Description | Execute inference computation process |

 Parameters | None |

-Return Value | Normal: 0 . |
+Return Value | Normal: 0 |

-Exception: Non-zero. |
+Exception: Non-zero |

 result = interpreter.invoke()